AjayKumar-91/90DaysOfDevOps/2026/day-56/day-56-statefulsets.md

 A Headless Service creates individual DNS entries for each pod instead of load-balancing to one IP.
 StatefulSets require this.

 **Verify:** What does the CLUSTER-IP column show?

+CLUSTER-IP should be None.
+Each pod will get its own DNS entry: <pod-name>.web.default.svc.cluster.local.

 <img width="1918" height="450" alt="image" src="https://github.com/user-attachments/assets/981c9241-cbaf-4caa-9e15-f0d200868b46" />